jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab1.md

 ## Simulation

 In Vitis HLS, there are two types of simulations, C simulation, and C/RTL Cosimulation.
-In C simulation, Vitis HLS runs the kernel (matrix_cyclic_block) as pure software.
+Vitis HLS runs the kernel (matrix_cyclic_block) in C simulation as pure software.
 The pragmas do not take effect in C simulation.
 C/RTL cosimulation first compiles the kernel into HDL hardware kernel and then generates the interface between the test bench and hardware kernel.
 Calling the ```matrix_cyclic_block``` function launches the hardware simulation if the block level interface is not ```ap_ctrl_none```.
 In this example, the ```matrix_cyclic_block``` kernel doesn't require any start signal.
 Calling the kernel just passes the data into it.
 Such a free-running kernel performs differently in C simulation and Cosimulation ([Ref](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Free-Running-Kernel)).

 To run the simulation, simply clock the C simulation or C/RTL cosimulation in the Flow Navigator (bottom right).
 You should see the *PASS* if everything is good.
 When running the Cosimulation, you can change the *Dump Trace* option to *all* before launching.
 Then, once the simulation is finished, you can click the *Wave Viewer* to see the waveform from the simulation.
 You can check if the actual II matches the report with the waveform.